Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 llm =

-4. Create a custom prompt using the provided utility? functions.?
+4. Create a custom prompt as in custom prompt.py.
+Example of weak prompt style:
 ```
 prompt_template = """
 Consider the following context when answering the question.
 Don't try to make up an answer.